 With a B-1 visa, you should receive a period of stay of up to one year.
 If you receive a shorter period, or if your volunteer program will last longer than the authorized stay noted in your passport, you can later submit an application later (Form I-539), with filing fee and supporting documents, to U.S. Citizenship and Immigration Services to extend your stay.

 You may request extensions in periods of up to six months.
-Based on USCIS's published guidelines, the possibility exists that this agency may take a more restrictive approach than the State Department does, and grant extensions only if you're volunteering for a religious organization.
+Based on USCIS's published guidelines, the possibility exists that this agency might take a more restrictive approach than the State Department does, and grant extensions only if you're volunteering for a religious organization.

-If you are a citizen of a designated country (see below) and plan to complete your volunteer activities in 90 days or less, you may be able to travel to the U.S. without a visa, under the Visa Waiver Program.
-You simply need to complete the ESTA (Electronic System for Travel Authorization) online registration, and board your flight.
+If you are a citizen of a designated country (see below) and plan to complete your volunteer activities in 90 days or less, you might be able to travel to the U.S. without a visa, under the Visa Waiver Program.
+You simply need to complete the ESTA (Electronic System for Travel Authorization) online registration, then board your flight.
 The above requirements still apply, and you will need to have the same letter that is required for someone applying for a B-1 visa.
-The Customs and Border Protection officer at the airport in the U.S. may ask to see this letter before allowing you to enter the United States.
+The Customs and Border Protection officer at the airport in the U.S. might ask to see this letter before allowing you to enter the United States.

 If you use the Visa Waiver Program, you may not extend your stay in the United States beyond the initial 90 days.
 It also is not recommended to enter the U.S. for 90 days, travel to your home country, and immediately try to return for another 90 days.
-Attempting to do so may result in the Customs and Border Protection officer refusing your entry and requiring you to obtain a visa.
+Attempting to do so could result in the Customs and Border Protection officer refusing your entry and requiring you to obtain a visa.

 With some research and planning, you can find a service program that will allow you to obtain a visitor visa to volunteer in the United States.
 Be sure to gather the required documents and follow the visa application procedures.
 Or, if you're spending fewer than 90 days in the U.S. and are from a Visa Waiver country, just make sure you have a valid passport and a letter from the organization you will be assisting.